khushalrathore/notedd/README.md

-# ToDo List Application
+# noteDD Application

-This is a simple React-based ToDo List application.
-It allows users to add, check, and delete tasks.
-The styling is done using inline styles and images are used for the logo, star, bell, and delete icons.
+This is a simple React-based notes making application.
+It allows users to add, check, and delete notes.

 ## Table of Contents
 - [Installation](#installation)